catalyst/developing-with-cwp/slides/docs/03_WorkingWithThemes.md

 ### Installing your theme
-1. Replace "starter" and "watea" with "mytheme" (or whatever you've named your folder) in `app/_config/theme.yml`
+1. Replace "starter" and "watea" with "yourtheme" (or whatever you've named your folder) in `app/_config/theme.yml`
 2. Run a dev/build?flush=1 to view your changes